 When frozen, mashed sweet potatoes lose their smooth consistency and develop an icky texture.
 It’s best to store leftovers in an airtight container in the fridge for up to 2 days.

 To reheat, I would suggest simply using a microwave.
 A couple minutes on high-heat will keep your mash intact.

 If you don’t have a microwave the stovetop will work just fine.
 Use a non-stick sauce pan and add a bit of milk or butter.
 Give it a stir often to be sure the potatoes won’t stick to the bottom and burn.

-Sometimes, sides are the best part of a meal.
+Sometimes, sides are the best part of a meal especially if they are made with starchy potatoes.
 Make this recipe and then make a few more.